spinnaker/governance/rfc/reorder-waiting-executions.md

 ## Overview

-_Curreently the waiting execuitions of a pipelines runs in FIFO order.
+_Currently the waiting executions of a pipeline runs in FIFO order.
 But due to certain project urgencies and release purpose, we quite often need to change the executions order of a pipeline._

 _Implementing the Re-order functionality helps to run the waiting executions in the order the user wants_